Age-of-consent reform

 Age-of-consent reform encompasses many different efforts to amend age of consent laws.
 Age-of-consent refers to the age at which a person can legally consent to sex.
 Ages-of-consent are enacted to protect those considered too young or immature to have the capacity to consent.

 Proposed reforms typically include raising, lowering, or abolishing the age of consent, applying (or not applying) close-in-age exemptions, changing penalties, or changing how cases are examined in court.
 A related issue is whether or not to enforce ages of consent on homosexual relationships that are different from those enforced on heterosexual relationships.
 Organized efforts have ranged from academic discussions to political petitions.

 History

 Gratian, a canon lawyer in the 12th century, stated that females and males could not consent to betrothal before 7 years of age and consent could not take place for marriage before 12 years of age for females and 14 years of age for males.
 At that time, the age of consent for marriage was about 12 years old for females and about 14 years old for males, in most European countries.
-Today age of consent for sexual intercourse is usually set between 14 years old and 18 years old, in Western countries.
+Today age of consent for sexual intercourse is usually set between 14 years old and 18 years old.